Free Samples

 for sale.
 Still very basic and yet to gain traction.
 Not many listings.
 Business forums (like Aardvark), and pretty much any other community of webmasters like V7N, a forum fast gaining popularity.
 Daniweb: A developer forum so may be more suited to sites and domains of a particular nature.
 You need to scroll and scroll and scroll past the ads on every page before you hit content.

-allow the sale or listing of adult sites, it would remiss to not point out at
+allow the sale or listing of adult sites, it would be remiss to not point out at

 least one location specialising in over 18 content (in addition to the ones